About-France.comOnline French Grammar - Present tense

 We're having dinner - Nous sommes en train de déjeuner / Nous déjeunons en ce moment

-One instance in which French uses a present tense where English does not is in time clauses using "depuis" (or synonyms) in the sense of "for" or "since".
+One instance in which French uses a present tense where English does not is in time clauses using "depuis" (or synonyms) in the sense of "for" or "since" in relation to present time

 While English uses a present perfect: